-Giffen's alleged activities are also at the core of the civil litigation filed by businessman Jack Grynberg against BP, Statoil, British Gas, and others discussed infra.
-Grynberg alleges in
+Giffen's alleged activities are also at the core of the civil litigation filed by businessman Jack Grynberg against BP, Statoil, British Gas, and others with the European Commission.
+Grynberg alleges in his civil suit that BP, Statoil and the other defendants paid approximately \$12 million in bribes to Kazakh officials through Giffen.

-&lt;sup>9 18 U.S.C.
+&lt;sup>44 18 U.S.C.
 App. § 3.

-&lt;sup>10 See United States v.
+&lt;sup>45 See United States v.
 Giffen, 473 F.3d 30 (2d Cir.
 2006) (dismissing appeal for lack of jurisdiction).

-&lt;sup>11 Id. at 41 n.11.
+&lt;sup>46 Id. at 41 n.11.
 See also Morvillo, Robert G. & Robert J. Anello, "Graymail' or the Right Defense?"
 N.Y.L.J., April 4, 2006 ("When a defendant seeks to use classified information to rebut the government's charges . . . the task is not a simple one.
 The defendant is required to jump through a multitude of procedural hoops to access the desired information.").